 After trying for a couple of months, we found out that despite having excellent access as well as a seeming product-market fit, things were taking an unusually long time to happen.
 We were failing to close deals, and a few deals that we managed to close came out too small to pursue.

-It took us a while to understand that we were pursuing a wrong market.
-(We have since changed our strategy) Startups is a price sensitive market.
-This has two implications: 1) they always seek for low-cost services except for ones who are backed by big VC money 2) and then once they graduate to a relatively big operation and the stable position they no longer want to avail services from the same agency that provided them services during their startup days.
+It took us a while to understand that we were pursuing the wrong market.
+(We have since changed our strategy) Startups are a price-sensitive market.
+This has two implications: 1) they always seek low-cost services except for ones that are backed by big VC money 2) and then once they graduate to a relatively big operation and a stable position they no longer want to avail services from the same agency that provided them services during their startup days.
 Instead, they seek more expensive and reputed vendors.
 This leaves businesses that serve SMEs perpetually stuck in the same corner.

 You may ask how this above analogy fits into our today’s discussion which is Symphony, Theory Of Disruptive Innovation, Poor Man’s Phone Image, and Symphony’s Risk.
 Let’s take a closer look at Symphony’s business.

 Symphony is one of the most successful local handset brands in the history of Bangladesh.
 The company has been a dominant player in the market with its price-competitive feature phones manufactured in China and then price-competitive smartphones when people started to move to the smartphone for a long time.

 It seems, the company is in transition and has been trying to break into the high-end market for a while now.
 This is important for Symphony not only because the high-end market offers more attractive profits but also because its success in the high-end category will help it in retaining its existing market leadership position, which is a result of its dominance in the price-competitive category, by allowing it to create a more superior image in the market meaning an effective moat.